DavidSouther/mean-cookbook/pages/01_layout/01_areas/03_server/index.md

 Any file named `handler`, by convention, returns a middleware factory.
 A middleware factory is a function that takes a configuration object, and returns an express middleware function.
 See the chapter on [servers][server] for more.
 A file named `route`, by convention, exports a function that takes an Express application and attaches routes to that app.
 Files called `model` can export an ORM model definition (see [restify][restify] for an example).
 Files named `test` define [mocha tests][mocha_server] for that server component.
 Any other file can be created for a component as needed.

-Business orthagonal pieces also exist, but can generally be considered part of the same component structure.
+Business orthogonal pieces also exist, but can generally be considered part of the same component structure.
 The `auth` component, which ties in to passport, is a great example in this project.

 ### Discussion